yegor256/blog/_drafts/fp.md

   - utility classes
 ---

-I was accused recently that I'm against
+I was recently accused of being against
 [functional programming](http://en.wikipedia.org/wiki/Functional_programming)
 because [I call utility classes an anti-pattern]({% pst 2014/may/2014-05-05-oop-alternative-to-utility-classes %}).
 That's absolutely wrong!
 Well, I do consider them a terrible anti-pattern, but they have nothing to do with functional programming.
-For two basic reasons, I believe.
+I believe there are two basic reasons why.
 First, functional programming is declarative, while utility class methods are imperative.
 Second, functional programming is based on lambda calculus, where a function can be assigned to a variable.
 Utility class methods